Dzyanino/Portfolio/src/skills.md

 * `Vue 3` + `Vite`

-> the ones that I'm the most skilled with, and what I use as a main option when developing Web applications, as they are powerfull, efficient and easy to learn.
+> The ones that I'm the most skilled with, and what I use as a main option when developing Web applications, as they are powerfull, efficient and easy to learn.

 * `Vuetify 3`